In Short

 - wet, oily or icy internal traffic and ground surfaces (5%).

-Consultation with workers, health and safety committee (HSC) members, health and safety representatives (HSRs) or worker representatives may highlight any potential ‘hot spots’ within the organisation.
-Workers can identify issues relating to:
+Consultation with workers or worker representatives may highlight any potential health and safety hazards within your organisation.
+Workers are in a position to identify issues relating to:

 - the design and layout of work areas;